meghanakoturi/terraform-docker-loginpage/README.md

 # Notes :
 - State Management: Ensure proper state management (terraform.tfstate files) to track infrastructure changes and maintain consistency across deployments.
 - Validation: Always validate and review Terraform plan output (terraform plan) before applying changes (terraform apply) to prevent unintended modifications.

+# How it Works with Auto Scaling
+- First Instance Creation:
+When the Auto Scaling Group creates the first instance, the init-script.sh runs, installing Docker, Git, and Docker Compose.
+It clones the repository and pulls the latest changes at that time.
+The instance then builds and starts the Docker containers based on the pulled code.

+- Subsequent Instance Creations:
+For any new instances created by the Auto Scaling Group (for example, in response to increased load), the same init-script.sh runs.
+The script clones the repository and pulls the latest changes from the Git repository, ensuring that the instance has the most up-to-date version of the code, including any changes and commits made after the first instance was created.
+# Ensuring Consistency Across Instances
+- By using this script, you ensure that:
+The first instance gets the version of the code that exists in the Git repository at the time of its creation.
+Any subsequent instances will always pull the latest changes from the Git repository, reflecting any new commits and updates.
+All instances created by the Auto Scaling Group will have the same environment setup and run the latest version of your application.
+This approach ensures that your application remains consistent and up-to-date across all instances managed by the Auto Scaling Group.

 # Verification :
 - After completion, verify the infrastructure on your cloud provider's console or through command-line tools to ensure resources are provisioned correctly.